Plastic Number Recycling

 Resin one to four

-• 2" signifies high-density polyethylene (PE-HD) (bottles, cups, milk jugs, etc.)
+• 2" signifies high-density polyethylene (PE-HD) such as bottles, cups, milk jugs, etc.

-• "3" signifies polyvinyl chloride (PVC) (pipes, siding, flooring, etc.)
+• "3" signifies polyvinyl chloride (PVC) such as pipes, siding, flooring, etc.

-• "4" signifies low-density polyethylene (PE-LD) (plastic bags, six-pack rings, tubing, etc.)
+• "4" signifies low-density polyethylene (PE-LD) such as plastic bags, six-pack rings, tubing, etc.

 Resin one to four

-• "7" signifies other plastics, such as acrylic, nylon, polycarbonate and polylactic acid (PLA).
+• "7" signifies other plastics such as acrylic, nylon, polycarbonate, and polylactic acid (PLA).

 Please help us "Recycle Right", especially when it comes to our plastic waste: